-- Butt Monkey / The Chew Toy: Danny, natch.
+- Butt-Monkey: Danny, natch.
 To the point that every time he felt he was on the verge of being covered in the stuff, he hammed it up or went along with Summer's urging to get slimed.

 - A Day in the Limelight: As mentioned in the YMMV page, Summer and Lori Beth swapped roles for part of an episode.
 Not to mention Summer was also covered in slime once as the host.